W1ll011/Data-Analysis-Projects/README.md

 It should be noted that, in some cases, physical defects were followed by parametric failures.
 The dataset has a record of all failure occurences for a given die; however, once a physical defect was detected, the code automatically categorized that failure as a physical failure first.

 The wafer was divided into 12 30 degree sectors to aid in analyzing defect location.
-Sector 8 contained the fewest failures (17), whilst Sector 4 had the most with 33 - all parametric.
-The 13 physical defects were spread across 7 sectors, with Sector 6 having the most (5).
-There was a crack in this sector, which can be what led to the oxide defect, contamination and short circuits.
-All sectors contained a minimum of 15 parametric failures.
+Sector #11 had the most with 11 parametric failures, while Sectors #8 and #9 contained the fewest with 3 each.

 To get to potential root cause(s) of the Ioff failures, python was used to run a few checks/tests.
 The same probe card, chemical lot and environmental conditions were used for all dies, so those were ruled out as potential sources of failure.
 A strong positive correlation (R=0.89) was found between Ioff and Idss.
+There were 8 times (11 with physical defect present) where a die only had Idss and Ioff failures (so maybe not same thing causing both).
 Sector #11 had the most Ioff failures with nine (9).
 The Ioff failures mentioned were also not due to physical defects.
+Ioff limit selected is plausible for common discrete power mosfets.

 ---
 ## Project 2: Ship Fuel and CO2 Emission